 I am in danger of pigeon-holing, type-casting myself as The Anti-Virus Guy.
-That doesn’t bother me too much, when I see how the Heartland and Hannaford Brothers data breaches remained effective and undiscovered due to undetected malware.
+That doesn’t bother me too much, when I see how the Heartland, Hannaford Brothers and RSA data breaches remained effective and undiscovered due to undetected malware.
 According to the 2009 Verizon Data Breach Investigations Report, 38% of data theft utilized malware (67% were aided by significant errors).
-According to the 2009 CSI Computer Crime and Security survey, 74% of companies experinced malware infections in 2005, with that number decreasing to 50% in 2008 but returning to 64% in 2009.
+According to the 2009 CSI Computer Crime and Security survey, 74% of companies experienced malware infections in 2005, with that number decreasing to 50% in 2008 but returning to 64% in 2009.

 My statistically unsupported speculation (but confirmed by reviews of the Heartland, Hannaford and other breaches): most data theft can be described by the following scenario: